msghaleb/AzureMonitorHackathon/README.md

 ## Overview

-### This challenged based Azure Monitoring workshop is intended to teach how to monitor Azure workloads.
+### This challenge-based Azure Monitoring workshop is intended to teach you how to monitor Azure workloads.
 During this day you will be working Azure Monitor, Log Analytics and Application Insights.

 ## Outcome